Poker Kicker Explained (With Examples That Win You Pots)

 Do suits matter when counting kickers?

-Does kicker matter in 3 of a kind?
+Does the kicker matter in three of a kind?

 Does the kicker matter in a straight or flush?